 Lead, collar, and possibly a harness For walks and training, a sturdy collar and lead are required.
 A harness can be a good alternative, especially for dogs that tend to pull on the lead or for breeds with sensitive neck areas.
 Costs: Collar: from $5 to $50, depending on material and design.
 Lead: between $10 and $50, depending on length, material, and functionality.
 Harness: between $15 and $60, depending on size and special features such as padding and adjustability.

-Transport crate or carrier for safe transport A transport crate or carrier is important not just for travel but also for trips to the vet or on holiday.
+Transport crate or carrier for safe transport A transport crate or carrier is important not just for travel and for trips to the vet or on holiday.
 It should be large enough for the dog to turn around in and adequately ventilated.
 Costs: Transport crates: between $20 and $150, depending on size and material.
 Carriers: between $20 and $100, depending on size and design.

 Brushes and grooming products Depending on your dog's coat type, you'll need suitable brushes or combs.
 Grooming products such as shampoo should be matched to your dog's skin type.
 Costs: Brushes and combs: approx. $5 to $30, depending on type and quality.
 Grooming products such as shampoo: approx. $5 to $20 per bottle.